CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 SSM uses prefix lists to configure a receiver to only allow traffic to a multicast address from a single source.
 This removes the need for an RP because the receiver must know the source before accepting traffic.
 To enable SSM, you only need to enable PIM and IGMPv3 on the interfaces.
 {{%/notice%}}

-These commands configure leaf01, leaf02 and spine01 as shown in the topology example above.
+These example commands configure leaf01, leaf02 and spine01 as shown in the topology example above.

 In Cumulus Linux 4.4, you cannot configure PIM with NVUE commands.